allegro/bigflow/docs/cli.md

 bigflow deploy --deployment-config-path '/tmp/my_deployment_config.py'
 ```

-### Generating link to GCP Logging
+### Accessing logs
-The `bigflow logs` command lets you generate link leading to your project/workflow logs in GCP Logging.
-It consists of
+The `bigflow logs` command lets you generate a link leading to your project/workflow logs in GCP Logging.
+It will generate
-infrastructure part and workflow part.
+link for every workflow that has [logging configuration](logging.md).
+The output of `bigflow logs` command consists of two parts, an infrastructure link, and a workflow link.
+Workflow link contains logs from user code, dataflow jobs, and exceptions that may occur during executing the workflow.
+The links will be created for every workflow found by Bigflow in the project directory.
+The infrastructure link contains logs from Kubernetes pods/containers and dataflow workers.
+The links will be created
+for every unique project id found in workflows.

 ## Scaffold project